CITE: Evaluating Threats

 Actions to Consider

-Users can see the different actions necessary to be executed during the exercise.
-These actions are for everyone on the team and "per move", meaning they change at each move of the exercise.
+Users can see the different actions necessary to execute during the exercise.
+These actions are for everyone on the team and are "per move", changing at each move of the exercise.

-These are added to guide users on an appropriate course of action during an exercise.
+These actions guide users on an appropriate course of action during an exercise.
 However, these actions are not connected to the scoresheet.

 Roles

-The roles are added so that each team member will have a clear path of their responsibilities during the exercise.
-For this, roles can be customized for each team and then the team members decide what role each user should be assigned to.
+The roles give each team member a clear understanding of their responsibilities during the exercise.
+Roles are customizable per team, and the team members decide what role to assign to each user.

 Score Summary

-Displays the various scores at the appropriate severity level for the disaplyed move.
+Displays the various scores at the appropriate severity level for the displayed move.
 Here, scores are always visible.

 Team Selection

 This feature enables a user who is part of a team, as well as an observer, to toggle back and forth between teams.
-When assigned an observer role, the user will be able to see how other teams progress during the exercise, as well as participate on their own team.
+When assigned an observer role, the user can see other teams' progress during the exercise, as well as participate on their own team.

 CITE Report Toggle

-This feature will redirect users to a printable version of the CITE report that recollects all user's responses throughout the exercise.
+This feature redirects users to a printable version of the CITE report that recollects all user responses throughout the exercise.

-Refer to this section CITE Report for more information.
+Refer to the CITE Report section for more information.

 Dashboard & Scoresheet Toggle